A Trilogy about the Sixties, Terror Attacks and the Opioid Epidemic

 “Thank you, I was hoping you’d offer.
 I checked Amtrak, and I can get the 7:46 train out of Yonkers in the morning and get to Buffalo by three.”

-As Ed and I entered, my hand was slippery with sweat on the handrail as the escalator slid down beneath two girders, battered remnants of the Twin Towers.
-I leaned on my cane, steadying myself against the movement and the memories as we went through the Manhattan bedrock to the Memorial Museum, seven stories below where the Towers once soared.
+My hand was slippery with sweat on the museum’s handrail as Ed and I stepped onto the escalator, sliding down beside two girders, battered remnants of the Twin Towers.
+I leaned on my cane, steadying myself against the movement and the memories as we sank through the Manhattan bedrock to the Memorial Museum, seven stories below where the Towers once soared.

-Memorial Hall was a vast space.
-A quote from Virgil: No day shall erase you from the memory of time, blazed from an enormous wall with a thousand different shades of blue, recalling the beautiful sky that hung over that horrible day.
+The second escalator descended to the vast cavern of Memorial Hall.
+A quote from Virgil: No day shall erase you from the memory of time, blazed from an enormous wall with a thousand different shades of blue, recalling the beautiful sky that hung over that awful day.

-“No day shall ever erase you,” I murmured as we sank deeper into the museum.
+“No day shall ever erase you,” I murmured as we sank lower.

 “How could we ever forget her?”
 Ed said.
-He towered over me, still lean and handsome despite wrinkles under a healthy shock of silver hair.
-“Even now, I still ache.
-I hate to think about what happened, but I still wonder if it was suicide,” rehashing the hole in our hearts for the thousandth time.
+He towered over me, still lean and handsome despite wrinkles under a messy shock of silver hair.
+“Even now I ache… but I still wonder if it was suicide,” rehashing the hole in our hearts for the thousandth time.

 I’d have slapped him if I hadn’t heard it so many times before.